lompabo/pptrajectories/README.md

-# About Bullet Trajectories for Phoenix Point
+# On Bullet Trajectories in Phoenix Point

 Hi all, I am a researcher in Artificial Intelligence, and as a child I grew up with some of the games by [Julian Gollop](https://en.wikipedia.org/wiki/Julian_Gollop), such as "UFO: Enemy Unknown" (better known as "X-COM: Enemy Unknown") and its "Terror from the deep" sequel.
 When I found out that he had a new, similar, game in the works and that he was running a crowdfunding campaign I knew I was going to back it (and that I did, immediately).
 That game is [Phoenix Point](https://phoenixpoint.info) and it is shaping up rather nicely.